Will Trenholm

-Will Trenholm (born 6 January 2001) is an English rugby union player who plays as a backrow for Harlequins in the English Premiership.
+Will Trenholm (born 6 September 2001) is an English rugby union player who plays as a backrow for Gloucester in the English Premiership.

 Club career

 Trenholm played junior rugby at Farnham RUFC.
 Joining Harlequins at 13 years old.
 With his school side he won the 2018-19 Daily Mail Cup and was runners up for Rosslyn Park Rugby Sevens Cup in 2016.
 He made his full senior debut for Harlequins in a Premiership Rugby Cup clash against London Irish in 2022.
 He started at blindside in the 34–19 loss.
 He has also featured for London Scottish in the RFU Championship on loan.

-On 7 May 2025, Trenholm would leave Harlequins to join Premiership rivals Gloucester from the 2025–26 season.
+On 7 May 2025, Trenholm would leave Harlequins to join Premiership rivals Gloucester Rugby from the 2025–26 season.

 International career

 He was selected for the South of England under-17 squad in 2019.
 He played for England under-18 in the 2019 under-18 international series in South Africa.
 He scored two tries in Englands clash against France under-18.
 He was named in the England under-18 squad for 2020.

 He began playing for England Sevens in 2022, making his debut in the 2022 Spain Sevens.
 He also featured for Great Britain Sevens.